surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

   - A **64-bit** version of Windows
   - An application capable of hosting 64-bit VST plug-ins

-The VST3 version of the plug-in should be automatically installed in the default VST3 plug-in location and should be found by your host application.
+Both the VST3 and CLAP versions of the plug-in should be automatically installed in their default plug-in location and should be found by your host application, as long as it supports VST3 or CLAP.
 However, the Windows version also comes with a **portable mode**:

 - Portable Mode allows you to store assets in the same directory as your Surge XT.vst3.
 - If Surge XT.vst3 is installed in a folder and in that same folder there is a directory called `SurgeXTData`, Surge XT will use that for factory data rather than `%PROGRAMDATA%\Surge XT`.